zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

     (org-startup-indented t)
     ```

     By default, `org-indent` produces an indicator `"Ind"` in the modeline.
 We use diminish to hide it.
+I also like to increase  the indentation a bit so that  the levels are more visible.

     ```emacs-lisp
     (use-package org-indent
       :ensure nil
-      :diminish)
+      :diminish
+      :custom
+      (org-indent-indentation-per-level 4))
     ```

 -   Log stuff into the LOGBOOK drawer by default